mr-hemnt/DevOpsLab/README.md

-# DevOps Lab Q1

-This line is edited by FEATURE B.

-This repository is for my Cloud & DevOps lab assignment Question 1.
+# Intentional Merge Conflict Demo

+This README line will be edited differently in two branches: "Combined: Feature A + Feature B"